MutsFM/computercraft/elevator-inc/README.md

 This programme allows your players to select a floor for the elevator.

-It has three main purposes:
+It has four main purposes:
 * It connects to the screen.
 (Make sure the monitor is placed on the right side of the computer!),
 * It registers the input from the player on the touchscreen, and
 * If the player selects a floor, it sends out a corresponding rednet message to controller computers, or